 She believes in education and remaining up to date with current veterinary medical knowledge, techniques, and treatments.
 She currently serves as President of the Texas Academy of Veterinary Practice whose members voluntarily agree to complete at least 50 hours of continuing education each year.
 She also maintains a membership with The Veterinary Information Network (VIN).
-She received a Bachelor of Science in Animal Science in 1994 from Texas Tech University, a Bachelor of Veterinary Science in 1995 and a Doctor of Veterinary Medicine in 1998, both from Texas A&M University, and a Masters in Public Health Epidemiology from University of Texas, Health Science Center in 2013.
+She received a Bachelor of Science in Animal Science in 1994 from Texas Tech University, a Bachelor of Veterinary Science in 1995 and Doctor of Veterinary Medicine in 1998, both from Texas A&M University, and completed her Masters in Public Health Epidemiology from University of Texas, Health Science Center in 2013.

 Dr. Russell is a member of American Veterinary Medical Association (AVMA), Texas Veterinary Medical (TVMA), and the Southwest Texas Veterinary Medical Association (STVMA).
 She serves on the Public Health Committee for Texas Veterinary Medical Association, previously serving on the Disaster Preparedness Committee.